Archive for the 'acting' Category

 I have to be careful to try to overlook certain things in life or they will send me into a weeklong depression.

 Like a fish in a tank or a bird in a cage.
 I’ve trained myself.
 LOOK AWAY.
 LOOK AWAY.
 LOOK AWAY.
 Don’t think about the fish in the tank or the bird in the cage.
 What the fuck kind of life is that?
 I mean my life is not that great, but at least I can take a walk down the block!
 What can the fish in the tank and the bird in a cage do?
 NOTHING.
-The fish little circles.
+The fish, little circles.
 The bird back and forth on the perch.
 I can’t.
 I can’t.
 I can’t take it.

 I once saw a beautiful raven in a stupid cage in the Children’s Zoo in Central Park and I though about it for a week.
 I lost sleep.
 I kept seeing it.
 Standing there.
 I wanted so badly to call them, but I knew they would think I was a crackpot.
 (Don’t say it!)

 I send money to the animal organizations, but I cannot under any circumstances read their pamphlets.
-No. No. No.
+No. No. No. These things feed into my natural cranky melancholic state.

 I think actually feeling things is good for creativity.
 I mean, just imagine Edgar Allan Poe on anti-depressants.
 See what I mean?